How Casinos Make A Fool Out of You

 Never Send That Bad ASUS Transformer T100TAF to their RMA Department – From Store to the Garbage Bin in 40 Days

-The title of my review was: ” Warning: The screen is very easy to crack.
+The title of my review was: ” Warning: The screen cracks easily.

 In my 38 years of buying tech products, this was a first.
-I had only used it for maybe a total of about 15 hours and was in my possession for a mere 40 days and it went from store to the dumpster.
+I had used it for only about 15 hours, and it was in my possession for just 40 days before it ended up in the dumpster.

-The reason why I threw the unit away was that after I had replaced the screen with a new one, it cracked again in the process of re-assembly.
+I threw the unit away because, after replacing the screen with a new one, it cracked again during re-assembly.
 The screen is just too flimsy and too brittle.
-You will spend a lot of time in the disassembly process only to go back to square one of the problem.
+You will spend a lot of time in the disassembly process, only to go back to the problem’s starting point.

 Where are the pictures (as proof that they received the product already damaged in their RMA Dept) that ASUS told me in their accompanying letter when they returned the unit to me?

-CONCLUSION: A very poor quality product backed up by very lousy customer support.
+CONCLUSION: An inferior quality product backed up by extremely lousy customer support.

 My HP Customer Support “Horror Story” — or, why Amazon.com is the Best in Customer Service